UNC basketball under Michael Malone: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 As long expected, star freshman and leading scorer Caleb Wilson said his goodbye to Chapel Hill on Monday as he's expected to be one of the top picks in the 2026 NBA Draft.
 The news got even worse for Tar Heel Nation as around the same time Wilson announced his departure, prized recruit Dylan Mingo decommitted from North Carolina.
 The No. 5 overall player in the Class of 2026 had originally committed to UNC under Hubert Davis but will now consider other destinations

 The Tar Heels, however, could have a key building block return as they wait for news on center Henri Veesaar.
 Outside of Wilson, Veesaar was UNC's leader in points, rebounds and blocked shots last season.
-UNC is expected to return guard Luka Bogavac, who averaged 9.8 points per game last year, so this will not be a complete rebuild for Malone.
-Additionally, the school landed a commitment from Neoklis Avdalas, who is transferring from Virginia Tech and averaged 12.1 points as a freshman last season.
-The Tar Heels also got a signed letter of intent this week from Malloy Smith, the son of former UNC guard and TV broadcaster, Kenny Smith, as the combo guard chose Carolina over Cal, Portland State and other programs.
+UNC is expected to return guard Luka Bogavac, who averaged 9.8 points per game last year, so this will not be a complete rebuild for Malone, though he won't be adding to his coaching staff with the expected addition of Kim English.
+The former Providence head coach was hired to be one of Malone's assistants but had a change of heart and won't join the Tar Heels' staff.
+Someone who does plan on joining the Heels is prospect Malloy Smith, the son of former UNC guard and TV broadcaster, Kenny Smith, who signed his letter of intent for Carolina last week.
 Get the latest UNC basketball roster news at TarHeel247.

 How to get insider UNC basketball roster updates